 - Water – I use well water and have never had a problem.
 But if you have city water or softened water, it could cause issues.
-I’d stick with some kind of purified water.
+I’d stick with some kind of purified water or well water (I use both, we have a filtration system but I love our well water).
 If you have highly treated water, a filtration system like this Berkey is probably not a bad idea anyway so your drinking pure water, too.
 Think about it – if the chemicals in treated water are enough to mess up a sourdough starter, which is a living thing – they can’t be good for humans either!
-Google that topic and prepared to be blown away!
+Google that topic and prepared to be blown away.

 - Cover – to keep bugs our of your starter.
 A loose fitting lid, doubled up cheesecloth [folded in half for 2 layers], or lightweight towel will work.
 I use these cotton towels and they’re may favorite.
 I throw it over my starter jar and puta rubber band around the rim.
 It keeps all bugs out and allows the perfect amount of airflow.

 - Day 1In a glass bowl or container like this one, combine 2/3 cup water with 1 cup flour.

 - Stir with a wooden spoon, scraping sides and incorporating well.
 You should get a batter-like consistency that runs smoothly from your spoon when you lift it from the container.
 Like thick pancake batter.

 - If your starter seems too thick or clumpy, slowly add 1 T of water at a time until until you reach the right consistency.
 If too thin, add flour 1T at a time.

 - Cover with a loose fitting lid, towel, or doubled cheesecloth.
 If air can’t get in, fermentation won’t occur.
 I use one of these towels with a rubber band around the neck of the jar to keep bugs out!